10 Embarrassing Online Shopping Fails to Avoid This Holiday Season

 A markdown from $54.99 to $49.99 isn’t a real discount.
 It’s a ploy to get you to think it’s a good deal.

-Just because something is listed on the sale page of a website doesn’t mean it’s worth your money.
+Being listed on the sale page of a website doesn’t mean something is worth your money.

 2. Spending More to Get “Free” Shipping